Kim (1984 film)

 Kim is a 1984 British television film directed by John Davies and based on Rudyard Kipling's 1901 novel Kim.
-The film stars Peter O'Toole, Bryan Brown, John Rhys-Davies, Nadira, Julian Glover, Jalal Agha, Raj Kapoor and Ravi Sheth in the title role.
+The film stars Peter O'Toole, Bryan Brown, John Rhys-Davies, Nadira, Julian Glover, Jalal Agha and Ravi Sheth in the title role.

 Plot

-Kim (Ravi Sheth) is a 13-year-old street orphan in Lahore of the 19th century (1894).
+Kim is a 13-year-old street orphan in Lahore of the 19th century (1894).
 Kim thinks he is native, but he's actually of British origin, the son of an Irish soldier and an unknown mother (unlike the novel on which it is based, Kim's mother is not portrayed as Irish, but it is made clear that Kim is white).
-Kim is hired as a guide by a travelling Tibetan lama (Peter O'Toole) on a search for a river where Budda hurled an arrow, turning it into a place of redemption.
+Kim is hired as a guide by a travelling Tibetan lama on a search for a river where Budda hurled an arrow, turning it into a place of redemption.
 When he finds his father's regiment and the British military discover his origins and his real name, Kimball O'Hara, he's placed in an English college.
 His nature, however, is opposed to the regimentation expected for the son of a British soldier, and he rebels.
 His familiarity with Indian life and his ability to pass as an Indian child allows him to function as a spy for the British as they attempt to thwart revolution and invasion of India.
-Rejoining his holy man, Kim is trained by an Englishman called Babu (John Rhys Davies) to become a British spy and receives orders from a British Colonel (Julian Glover) who assigns him a risky mission in the "Great Game", the behind-the-scenes struggle between Imperial Britain and Russia for supremacy in Afghanistan and Central Asia.
-He also befriends an astute Afghan horse-dealer named Mahbub Ali (Bryan Brown), a British Secret Service agent, who helps him with his task.
+Rejoining his holy man, Kim is trained by an Englishman called Babu to become a British spy and receives orders from a British Colonel who assigns him a risky mission in the "Great Game", the behind-the-scenes struggle between Imperial Britain and Russia for supremacy in Afghanistan and Central Asia.
+He also befriends an astute Afghan horse-dealer named Mahbub Ali, a British Secret Service agent, who helps him with his task.